An Artist of the Floating World

 *Kazuo Ishiguro’s new novel Klara and the Sun is now available*

-It is 1948.
-Japan is rebuilding her cities after the calamity of World War Two, her people putting defeat behind them and looking to the future.
-The celebrated artist, Masuji Ono, fills his days attending to his garden, his house repairs, his two grown daughters and his grandson; his evenings drinking with old associates in quiet lantern-lit bars.
+1948: Japan is rebuilding her cities after the calamity of World War II, her people putting defeat behind them and looking to the future.
+The celebrated painter Masuji Ono fills his days attending to his garden, his two grown daughters and his grandson, and his evenings drinking with old associates in quiet lantern-lit bars.
 His should be a tranquil retirement.
-But as his memories continually return to the past – to a life and career deeply touched by the rise of Japanese militarism – a dark shadow begins to grow over his serenity.
+But as his memories continually return to the past – to a life and a career deeply touched by the rise of Japanese militarism – a dark shadow begins to grow over his serenity.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.